-Are They Really “Absolute,” Are They Really “Rules,” and Do They Always Provide “Priority” to Some Claimants Over Others?
+Are the Rules Really “Absolute?”
 At its core, corporate bankruptcy addresses the problem of the “inadequate pie.”
-While occasionally the debtor will be solvent, in most cases, the debtor will, for lack of a better term, be “bankrupt”—that is, it won’t have […]
+While occasionally the debtor will be solvent, in most cases, the debtor will, for lack of a better term, be “bankrupt.”
+That is, it won’t have enough money or other assets to pay its creditors all they are […]

 This series was started with a broad overview of business bankruptcy, but our last few installments have focused on: unsecured creditors the priority scheme in bankruptcy protecting/collecting your claim In this installment, we draw on our discussion of the priority scheme, with a special focus on super and residual priorities.
 As previously discussed, not all […]